Flagstaff Arizona, USA Travel Guide

 If you require Halal or Kosher meat, checking with specific restaurants about their sourcing and preparation methods in advance, or plan to prepare your own meals.

-Direct calls are the best method.
+Direct calls are ideal method.

 Direct opportunities for farm visits are limited.
 Information on food producers in surrounding rural areas often available at Flagstaff Community Market.